Are you treated differently at work than your peers just because of your gender?

 However, gender discrimination also includes other conduct not covered by sexual harassment.
 For example, you are entitled to equal pay for equal work – if your male counterparts earn more than you for doing the same job, then you may have a claim for sex discrimination.
 Federal and state laws prohibiting sex discrimination also mean that – if you are capable of doing the job – you are entitled to full and fair consideration for every position and promotion as your male peers.
 This type of discrimination may be more difficult to spot than sexual harassment because it’s more subtle.
 It’s just as illegal, however – you have the right to come to work and do your job without gender discrimination of any kind.

 You should also know that you are protected from retaliation by your employer if you report sex discrimination.
-It is illegal under Minnesota and federal statutes for an employer to terminate you, suspend you, or discipline you in any way because of your decision to report sex discrimination.
+It is illegal under Minnesota, Wisconsin, and federal statutes for an employer to terminate you, suspend you, or discipline you in any way because of your decision to report sex discrimination.